irfanirawansukirman/android-codebase-modularity/README.md

 ![GitHub watchers](https://img.shields.io/github/watchers/irfanirawansukirman/android-codebase-modularity?style=social)

 ## Description
-MarvelHeroes is a demo application based on modern Android application tech-stacks and MVVM architecture.
+Lorem is a demo application based on modern Android application tech-stacks and MVVM architecture.
 Fetching data from the network and integrating persisted data in the database via repository pattern.

 ## Quick start
-This is a normal flutter app.
-You should follow the instructions in the [official documentation](https://flutter.io/docs/get-started/install).
+This is a normal lorem app.
+You should follow the instructions in the [official documentation](https://google.com).
-This project uses **BLoC** (business logic component) to separate the business logic with UI itself.
+This project uses **Lorem** (business logic component) to separate the business logic with UI itself.
-It's recommended to do self-study about it before jumping into the project [here](https://bloclibrary.dev/).
+It's recommended to do self-study about it before jumping into the project [here](https://google.com/).
-And also on this project uses **Modularization** approach to separate each feature ([core](https://github.com/rrifafauzikomara/MovieCatalogue/tree/master/core), [shared](https://github.com/rrifafauzikomara/MovieCatalogue/tree/master/shared), [ui](https://github.com/rrifafauzikomara/MovieCatalogue/tree/master/lib/ui) modules).
+And also on this project uses **Modularization** approach to separate each feature ([core](https://google.com), [shared](https://google.com), [ui](https://google.com) modules).
-You can do self-study about it in [here](https://medium.com/@rifafauzi6/mastering-flutter-modularization-in-several-ways-c5db5ff5a54a).
+You can do self-study about it in [here](https://google.com).

 ## Modularization Structure 🔥

     # Root Project
     .
-    ├── core                   # Name of module (new package) │   ├── bloc               # Business logic component.
+    ├── lorem                   # Name of module (new package) │   ├── lorem               # Business logic component.
-    │   └── network            # Remote Data Handlers
+    │   └── lorem            # Remote Data Handlers
-    |       ├── api            # Retrofit API for remote end point, model using Equatable.
+    |       ├── lorem            # Retrofit API for remote end point, model using Equatable.
-    │       └── repository     # Single source of data and for handling data from network to cache.
+    │       └── lorem     # Single source of data and for handling data from network to cache.
     |
-    ├── lib                    # Name of module (default from Flutter) │   └── ui                 # Activity/View layer
+    ├── lorem                    # Name of module (default from lorem) │   └── lorem                 # Activity/View layer
     |
-    └── shared                 # Name of module (new package) ├── common             # Common shared.
+    └── lorem                 # Name of module (new package) ├── lorem             # Common shared.
-        │   ├── helpers        # Custom function, extension, etc which can be used repeatedly on each method.
+        │   ├── lorem        # Custom function, extension, etc which can be used repeatedly on each method.
-        │   ├── styles         # Custom style that will be used on each widget.
+        │   ├── lorem         # Custom style that will be used on each widget.
-        │   └── utils          # Utility classes.
+        │   └── lorem          # Utility classes.
-        └── widget             # Custom widget which can be used repeatedly.
+        └── lorem             # Custom widget which can be used repeatedly.

 ## Tech stack & Open-source libraries
 - Minimum SDK level 21